Mechanical Resistance

 Tests can be carried out at different temperatures, as required.

-The hardness of a material refers to its ability to resist penetration or indentation when a force is applied to its surface.
+The hardness of a material refers to its ability to resist penetration when a force is applied to its surface.

-The hardness of ELASTEVER TPE ranges from 50 Shore A for the softest grades to 90 Shore A for the stiffest.
+The hardness of ELASTEVER TPEs ranges from 50 Shore A for the softest grades to 90 Shore A for the stiffest.

 The density of a material is the ratio of its mass per unit volume to the mass of water.
 Density has no unit.